Multi-point distribution of TASEP: Periodic TASEP with large period

 \begin{thm}\cite{Baik-Liu19} Suppose $Y=(y_1,\cdots,y_N)\in\conf_N$.
 Let $L>N$ such that $Y\in\conf_N(L)$.
 In other words, $L\ge y_1-y_N+1$.
 Consider periodic TASEP with period $L$ and initial configuration $Y$, and an independent TASEP with the same initial configuration.
 We use $x_i^{\period}(t)$ and $x_i(t)$ to denote the particle locations in the two models respectively.
 Suppose $m$ is a positive integer, $k_1,\cdots,k_m$ are $m$ integers in $\{1,\cdots,N\}$, and $t_1,\cdots,t_m$ are $m$ non-negative real numbers.
 Then for any integers $a_1,\cdots,a_m$ we have

 provided

 \end{thm}

+Intuitively, this theorem means that if the considered particles $x_\ell^{(L)}(t_\ell)$ have not been delayed by the leftmost particle of the previous period $y_N+L$, then the dynamics of these particles are the same as if the previous periods do not exist.
 An equivalent theorem which considers the probability of events $\{x_{k_\ell}^{\period}(t_\ell) \le a_\ell\}$ was given in Lemma 8.1 of \cite{Baik-Liu19}.
 The statement we present above was also discussed there, see the equations (8.5) and (8.6) after Lemma 8.1 in \cite{Baik-Liu19}.
 We remark that the particle labels in \cite{Baik-Liu19} are from left to right, which is different from this paper.
 Thus one needs to change the particle labels accordingly in (8.5) and (8.6) of that paper to match Theorem~\ref{thm:comparison}.

 The above theorem implies that the formula of multi-point distribution in periodic TASEP should be independent of the parameter $L$ when $L$ satisfies~\eqref{eq:condition_L}.
-However, the existing formulas in \cite{Baik-Liu19,Baik-Liu19b} all have a discrete feature and contain the parameter $L$.
+However, the existing formulas in \cite{Baik-Liu19,Baik-Liu21} all have a discrete feature and contain the parameter $L$.
 Below we provide a new multi-point distribution formula for periodic TASEP when~\eqref{eq:condition_L} holds.
 This formula is independent of the parameter $L$ and does not have a discrete structure involving the so-called Bethe roots.

 \begin{thm}[Multi-point distribution of periodic TASEP with large period] With the same setting as Theorem~\ref{thm:comparison}.
 Suppose the period $L$ satisfies~\eqref{eq:condition_L}.
 Then

 where the contours of integration are circles centered at the origin and of radii less than $1$.
 The function $\mathcal{D}_Y(z_1,\cdots,z_{m-1})$ is defined in terms of a Fredholm determinant in Definition~\ref{def:operators_K1Y}, or equivalently in terms of series expansion in Definition~\ref{def:D_Y_series}. \end{thm}